AMD's TurboCore or Intel's TurboBoost

 Warning to Overclockers

-Since many enthusiast like to take the risky action of overclocking their PC a bit, we should warn you that you should turn off these technologies before doing any over-clocking.
-For those who do take this risk of overclocking your system, it is generally better if you overclock as far as you can without this feature enabled at all.
+Since many enthusiast overclock their PC to achieve marginal performance gains, we should warn that you should turn off these frequency boosting technologies *before* doing any over-clocking, or at least be very careful to properly load test overclocked settings.
+It is generally better for overclockers to disable these frequency boosting technologies.
 Enabling this function would limit your range as stability tests would fail due to the up-clocked cores.
 Given that the Windows scheduler is not aware of these technologies, that is yet another reason to go farther by turning it off.
 Make all cores execute at the maximum frequency, while achieving stability and safety.
 Be *sure* to run stability tests, as you'd be surprised as how well a PC can act, but have hidden surprises during high loads that will get you in trouble later down the road.

 Somewhat related -- As of Jan 2012 Microsoft has released an update for the Windows 7 and 2008/R2 scheduler that views the new AMD Bulldozer platform as having 1/2 real CPUs, and 1/2 'fake' hyper-threaded CPUs.
 This helps to try to put the workload onto every other processor, an important thing for two reasons.
 One, TurboCore will be more likely to kick in.
 Two, the design of AMD Bulldozer is such that there are 2 pairs of cores that share an L2 cache, FPU, and other items.
 Thus, they are not fully independent, and you certainly want to back-fill utilization of them after the first core of each module is saturated.
 Don't worry, if full computing power is needed, all cores get used -- this just helps them perform better in 'lightly threaded' situations.